 Reduced Risk Of Birth Defects

-Normal level of Vitamin B12 is essential for proper fetal growth.
+Normal B12 levels are essential for proper fetal growth.
 Vitamin B12 is required to reduce the risk of neural tube defects.
 It also avoids miscarriage and premature birth.

 Vitamin B12 levels and bone mineral density are interlinked.
 Reduced level of vitamin B12 increases the risk of osteoporosis.
 Osteoblasts require an optimal level of Vitamin B12 for proper functioning.

 Vitamin B12 lowers the level of homocysteine.
-Increased levels of homocysteine increases the risk of age-related macular degeneration.
+Increased levels of homocysteine increase the risk of age-related macular degeneration.
 Increased homocysteine levels may also cause other disorders.

 Vitamin B12 improves mood.
 It does this by maintaining the level of serotonin.
 Vitamin B12 helps in the normal conduction of nerve impulses.
 It also improves memory and cognitive function.